tanmaygaikwad723/tanmaygaikwad723/README.md

 Hi, I’m @tanmaygaikwad723
-I’m interested in backend, and AI.
+I’m interested in backend, and ML.
 I’m currently learning django and sql
 I’m looking to collaborate on backend projects
 You interested in physics, astronomy, philosophy !? let's have a conversation.